thi-ng/umbrella/packages/parse/tpl.readme.md

     "/": (a, b) => a / b,
 };

-// signed integer parser (using INT preset) with transform fn
+// signed integer parser (using INT preset) with transform fn.
-// user fn here only used for pushing values on data stack
+// the user fn here is only used for pushing values on data stack
 // also, if a transform returns null, the parse scope will
 // be removed from the result AST const value = xform(INT, (scope) => {